mitrefccace/iam/README.md

 ### NGINX Configuration

 In ACE Direct, OpenAM is hidden behind NGINX.
-For this installation of OpenAM, you will need this exact entry on your NGINX server:
+For this installation of OpenAM, you will need this exact entry in the `/etc/nginx/nginx.conf` file of your NGINX server:

 ```bash
 location /ace {